County of Alameda

 DESCRIPTION

-Under close supervision at the Social Worker I level and general supervision at the Social Worker II level, to assess referrals for service program assistance and provide guidance, counseling and the most appropriate supportive social services to clients; to collect and evaluate client socio-economic information and data; to manage the on-going responsibility for a caseload of applicants or clients of services, and performs other related duties as required.
+This classification specification describes the journey-level classification of the Social Worker Classification flexible staffed series.
+Under general supervision, the Social Worker II Social Workers will assess clients for eligibility of services, needs, and make level, to assess referrals to appropriate service programs, as well as provide assistance and provide, provide counseling and appropriate supportive social services to clients; collect and evaluate client socio-economic information and data; manage the on-going responsibility for a caseload of applicants or clients receiving services, and performs other related duties as required.

 EXAMPLES OF DUTIES